Automated photometry of $\gamma$ Cassiopeiae:the last roundup: Observations

 \gc\,comes to opposition in early October, and our APT observing seasons always covered the months of September through early February.
 Telescope closure was generally forced by Arizona's summer monsoons.
 However, if the monsoons arrived late, a new season included some nights in June-July.
 In the analysis that follows, we label each season by the year corresponding to the star's opposition.
 Our final dataset covers 23 consecutive observing seasons from 1997 through 2019.

 On most clear nights the APT was programmed to acquire 1--4 observations spaced by $\ge$2 hours.
 During most observing seasons, a few nights near opposition were dedicated to monitoring for several hours.
-On those nights the APT acquired several dozen group observations spaced about 8 minutes apart.
-On good nights the external precision of the group means was typically 0.003--0.004~mag, as determined from observations of pairs of our constant stars.
+On those nights the APT acquired 1-4 group observations spaced about 8 minutes apart.
+On good nights the external precision of the group means was typically 0.003--0.004~mag, as determined from observations of pairs of constant stars.
 Since the APT can acquire observations in marginal photometric conditions, we rejected as outliers any group mean differential magnitudes with standard deviations greater than 0.01\,mag.
-Because we used different neutral density filters for the variable and comparison stars, we were forced to adjust the 1997 season means to the 1998 season means.
+Because we used different neutral density filters for the variable and comparison stars in the 1997 season, we were forced to adjust those means to the 1998 season means.
 Finally, the check minus comparison star differential magnitudes demonstrated that both are constant to $\le$0.005 mag on seasonal and year-to-year time scales.

 In this paper we present our final 1997--2019 dataset for \gc,\,consisting of 5554 observations in the $B$ and 5488 in the $V$ passbands.
 We have cleaned the dataset by fitting sine curves to the long cycle ($\sim$70-80 day) variability in single observing seasons and rejected as outliers those observations with residuals from the least-squares sine fit of $\ge$2.5$\sigma$.
 For several of the later observing seasons, where we could not obtain a reliable long cycle, we rejected observations that were $\ge$ 3.0$\sigma$ from the seasonal mean magnitudes.